puma/puma-dev/README.md

 * Run `go get github.com/puma/puma-dev/...`
 * Run `$GOPATH/bin/puma-dev` to use your new binary

-Puma-dev uses gb (http://getgb.io) to manage dependencies, so if you're working on puma-dev and need to introduce a new dependency, run `gb vendor fetch <package path>` to pull it into `vendor/src`.
+Puma-dev uses govendor (https://github.com/kardianos/govendor) to manage dependencies, so if you're working on puma-dev and need to introduce a new dependency, run `govendor fetch +vendor <package path>` to pull it into `vendor/src`.
 Then you can use it from within `puma-dev/src`